-To preserve the scenic beauty of the area to promote tourism as an important benefit to the Town of Ulysses.
+(4) To preserve the scenic beauty of the area to promote tourism as an important benefit to the Town of Ulysses.

-In particular, the following are important aspects or considerations for the Conservation Zone:
+B. In particular, the following are important aspects or considerations for the Conservation Zone:

-Among the natural values and ecological importance of this area are the mature forest, plant and wildlife habitat, numerous streams, and natural character.
+(1) Among the natural values and ecological importance of this area are the mature forest, plant and wildlife habitat, numerous streams, and natural character.
 The Conservation Zone contains large areas of steep slopes, wetlands, and highly erodible soil, where any future development may have an adverse environmental impact on both the land and Cayuga Lake.